bhubbard/api-log-pro/readme.txt

 == Frequently Asked Questions ==

+= What is the difference between outgoing and incoming logs? =

+Incoming are requests made to the WordPress Reset API, while outbound requests are made to 3rd party API services using the wp_remote_request() function.

+= How long are logs kept? =

+Currently logs are kept for 15 days.

-= Can we view the log via the api? =
+= Can I view the log via the api? =

 Yes, you can use the WordPress api to view the logs if you have `manage options` permissions as a WordPress User.
 Here is the endpoint: